Mystic - East Eagle - Chelsea Reliability Project

 Eversource is committed to updating neighbors, businesses, and all community members about project activities, especially during construction.
 Please keep in mind that the construction schedule may change due to weather or other unexpected circumstances.

-- There will be no Eversource transmission line work in Chelsea during the week of September 24, 2018.
+- There will be no work in Everett the week of June 1, 2020.

 Traffic Management Plans